UPDATED: March 11, 2022

 Companies attract the best-qualified employees when they provide access to employer-sponsored benefits.
 However, not all companies offer benefit packages in the first place.

-The most commonly-offered benefits include paid vacation time and health insurance.
+The most commonly-offered benefit in 2018 included paid vacation time and health insurance.

 Because these benefits are so common, employees often expect and highly value paid vacation time and health insurance options when they receive an offer of full-time employment.

-However, nearly a quarter (23%) of full-time employees have no access to any benefits.
+However, nearly a quarter (23%) of full-time employees didn't have access to any benefits.

 When businesses choose not to provide employee benefits, they save money – but may lose out on top talent.
 Job-seekers prioritize benefits when evaluating employment opportunities.